Exit 27 on I-49 to Louisiana Highway 10 and Lebeau

 Zydeco music was born in the late 1860s as a blend of Cajun music and two other "new" American music styles: blues and rhythm and blues.
 Sometimes the music was performed in the Catholic Church community centers, as Creoles were mostly Catholic.
 Later it moved to rural dance halls and nightclubs.

-The most recent LeBeau Zydeco Festival was held in July of 2014.
-The festivities kick off at 11 a.m. and continue well into the night.
+The festivities kick off at mid-day and continue well into the night.
 Regular Lebeau Zydeco Fest performers include favorites such as Chris Ardoin, Lil Nathan & the Zydeco Big Timers, Keith Frank & the Soileau Zydeco Band and Brian Jack & the Zydeco Gamblers.